sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-Top-down: this question doesn't need a return type, so we will use top-down directly.
+Traversal: this question doesn't need a return type, so we will use traversal directly.
 We will swap left and right sub trees, and call recursions.

 Even though after the swap the traverse order of left and right will change, it won't influence the  final result.
 The question only requires invert all left and sub trees.